Frequently Asked Mexico Car Insurance Questions

 What is Gap Insurance?

 Gap insurance pays out an additional 15% on top of the current market value of your vehicle at the time of loss.
 This can help pay off any balance owed to your finance company in the event of a total loss.
 The market or actual cash value is generally determined by the Kelly Blue Book or NADA Guide value.
-This coverage is only available on Mexpro’s ABA and El Aguila full coverage policies.
+Gap coverage is only available on Mexpro's premium full coverage policies.

 What is a driver's license policy?

 A driver's license policy covers multiple vehicles under the same policy.
 It only offers liability coverage.
-Unlike our typical Liability Only policies, however, no medical payments, legal or travel assistance is included.
+Unlike our typical Liability Only policies, however, no medical payments is included.

 What is MexVisit®?